Satuhoo/humans-vs-zombies-frontend/README.md

 Humans vs. Zombies (HvZ) is a game of tag played at schools, camps, neighborhoods, libraries, and conventions around the world.
 The game simulates the exponential spread of a fictional zombie infection through a population.
 This application creates the base for the games to playing in the real world.

+The backend source code can be found at https://github.com/maijahaka/humans-vs-zombies-backend.

 ## Contributors

 [Maija Haka](https://github.com/maijahaka), [Okko Partanen](https://github.com/okarp) and [Satu Heikkonen](https://github.com/Satuhoo)